sarthakbhatia042/Hingemonium/README.md

 ## The Obligatory FAQ

 **So, what is this, exactly?**
 It's an app that proves that with enough programming, you can turn any piece of hardware into a musical instrument.
-It's also a fantastic way for me to learn about macOS audio programming instead of studying for my finals.

 **Wait, the LID is the bellows?
 How?**
 Yep.
 MacBooks have a hidden lid angle sensor that reports its exact position.
 I'm using the *velocity* of the lid movement to simulate pumping air into a virtual reservoir.
 It's the most fun you can have with a hinge.